sdiehl28/tutorial-website/content/topics/db/postgres.md

 ### Overview

+The following instructions are for installing Postgres on your local machine.
+You may prefer to use a Docker container.
+An excellent introduction to docker is [Docker for Beginners](https://www.youtube.com/watch?v=zJ6WbK9zFpI).

-The following instructions are for beginners.
+These instructions are for beginners.
 They are verbose.
 If you are an expert, you may chose to do something different.

 The following instructions will: